Contextual Bandits with Similarity Information: The

-\xhdr{The \ZoomAlg.} The algorithm is parameterized by the time horizon $T$.
-In each round $t$, it maintains a finite collection of balls (called \emph{active balls}) which collectively cover the similarity space.
+The algorithm is parameterized by the time horizon $T$.
+In each round $t$, it maintains a finite collection $\mA_t$ of balls in $(\mP,\D)$ (called \emph{active balls}) which collectively cover the similarity space.
 Adding active balls is called \emph{activating}; balls stay active once they are activated.
-Initially there is only one active ball which has radius $1$ and contains the entire similarity space.
+Initially there is only one active ball which has radius $1$ and therefore contains the entire similarity space.

-In each round $t$, each active ball $B$ is assigned a number $I_t(B)$ called \emph{index}, defined as follows.
-Let $r(B)$ the radius of $B$, let $n_t(B)$ be the number of times it has been selected so far by the algorithm, and let $\nu_t(B)$ be the corresponding average payoff.
-(Define the latter to be $0$ if the ball has not been selected yet.)
-The \emph{pre-index} of $B$ is defined as
+At a high level, each round $t$ proceeds as follows.
+Context $x_t$ arrives.
+Then the algorithm selects an active ball $B$ and an arm $y_t$ such that $(x_t,y_t)\in B$, according to the ``selection rule".
+Arm $y_t$ is played.
+Then one ball may be activated, according to the ``activation rule".

-The quantity $\rad_t(B)$ is called the \emph{confidence radius} of $B$ at time $t$.
-Finally, the \emph{index} of $B$ is
+In order to state the two rules, we need to put forward several definitions.
+Fix an active ball $B$ and round $t$.
+Let $r(B)$ be the radius of $B$.
+The \emph{confidence radius} of $B$ at time $t$ is

-where the minimum is over all balls $B'$ of radius $r(B')\geq r(B)$ that have been activated before time $t$, and the distance $\D(B,B')$ between two balls $B$ and $B'$ is defined as the distance between their centers.
+where $n_t(B)$ is the number of times $B$ has been selected by the algorithm before round $t$.
+The \emph{domain} of ball $B$ in round $t$ is a subset of $B$ that excludes all balls $B'\in \mA_t$ of strictly smaller radius:

-The algorithm operates as follows.
-In each round $t$, the \emph{domain} of an active ball $B$, denoted $\domain_t(B)$, is a subset of $B$ defined as $B$ minus the union of all balls of strictly smaller radius that are active at time $t$.
-Ball $B$ is called \emph{relevant} in round $t$ if it is active and $(x_t,y)\in \domain_t(B)$ for some arm $y\in Y$.
-The algorithm picks an arm to play according to the following {\bf\em selection rule}: it selects a relevant ball $B$ with the maximal index (breaking ties arbitrarily) and an arbitrary arm $y$ such that $(x_t,y)\in \domain_t(B)$.
-Balls are activated according to the following {\bf\em activation rule}: if an active ball $B$ is selected in a round $t$ such that $\rad_t(B)\leq r(B)$, then a ball $B'$ with center $(x_t, y_t)$ and radius $\tfrac12\, r(B)$ is activated; $B$ is then called the \emph{parent} of $B'$.
-This completes the specification.
+We will also denote \eqref{eq:def-domain} as $\domain(B,\mA_t)$.
+Ball $B$ is called \emph{relevant} in round $t$ if $(x_t,y)\in \domain_t(B)$ for some arm $y$.
+In each round, the algorithm selects one relevant ball $B$.
+This ball is selected according to a numerical score $I_t(B)$ called \emph{index}.
+(The definition of index is deferred to the end of this subsection.)

-\OMIT{ In order to formulate these guarantees, we need to introduce some notation.
-Let $\mu(x,y) = \E[\pi_t(x,y)]$ be the expected payoffs.
-Recall that contextual regret is defined with respect to the following benchmark~\refeq{eq:benchmark-iid}:
+Now we are ready to state the two rules, for every given round $t$. \begin{itemize} \item {\bf\em selection rule.} Select a relevant ball $B$ with the maximal index (break ties arbitrarily).
+Select an arbitrary arm $y$ such that $(x_t,y)\in \domain_t(B)$. \item {\bf\em activation rule.} Suppose the selection rule selects a relevant ball $B$ such that $\rad_t(B)\leq r(B)$ after this round.
+Then, letting $y$ be the arm selected in this round, a ball with center $(x_t, y)$ and radius $\tfrac12\, r(B)$ is activated. ($B$ is then called the \emph{parent} of this ball.) \end{itemize} See Algorithm~\ref{alg:contextual-zooming} for the pseudocode.